tinatripak/capstone-brainstation-client/README.md

 - As a user, I want to be able to view all the poems
 - As a user, I want to be able to find details of the poem
-- As a user, I want to be able to see the history if the website
+- As a user, I want to be able to see the history of the website

 - As a user, I want to be able to create an account to manage my poems
 - As a user, I want to be able to login to my account to manage my poems